mbclawson/mbclawson.github.io/content/about.md

 _Highlight:_ Led our team during a 2-day hackathon where we increased dbt test coverage by 10x and reduced job runtimes by 50%.

 ## Beyond Work
-You can most often find me running trails in the front range, contemplating a rock climbing comeback, or working on the house[^3].
+You can most often find me running trails in Denver's front range, contemplating a rock climbing comeback, or working on the house[^3].

 ### Want to Connect?
 My full resume is available on request - feel free to reach out on [LinkedIn](https://www.linkedin.com/in/matthew-clawson-1b8b6b30/)!